-The bass has good texture and body, but you can tell these aren’t the top of line when it comes to moving air.
-Don’t expect huge lo- end sounds, but you can get these little ear buds to pump out a decent level of bass into your ear drums.
+The bass has good texture and body, but you can tell these aren’t the top of the line when it comes to moving air.
+Don’t expect huge low- end sounds, but you can get these little earbuds to pump out a decent level of bass into your eardrums.

-Overall, the Etymotic MC5 offers great value with lots of accessories including with your purchase.
+Overall, the Etymotic MC5 offers great value with lots of accessories including your purchase.
 With a solid warranty and good build quality, you can’t go wrong at this price.
-Don’t expect top quality sound from this little pair of ear buds, but you can’t do much better without spending a lot more money.
+Don’t expect top-quality sound from this little pair of earbuds, but you can’t do much better without spending a lot more money.

 Best Earbuds Under $200 Review